REQUEST A BROCHURE

 When compared to other popular student destinations in Europe by Expatistan, the cost of living in Germany is much lower than in cities like London, Paris, and Amsterdam.

-The most expensive German city on their list was Frankfurt, which was 16th.
+The most expensive German city on their list was Munich, which was 16th.
 Cologne, where CBS is based, was 27th on the list.
 So it’s good news for the students joining us on campus!

 Here is an example of a possible breakdown of average costs living in Germany